Thunderbird Sports Centre: Construction

 The main ice rink has 7,500 seats and can expand to 8,000 for concerts.
 The other rinks are Father Bauer Arena and Protrans Arena with spectator capacities of 980 and 200, respectively.

 Construction began in April 2006 with the refurbishment of the Father Bauer Arena and the addition of a new practice arena.
-The new stadium arena was opened on July 7, 2008.

-On August 21, 2009, the Thunderbird Sports Centre was renamed Doug Mitchell Thunderbird Sports Centre in honour of Doug Mitchell, an UBC alumnus, lawyer, and amateur and professional sports leader.
+The new stadium arena was opened on 7 July 2008.
+On 21 August 2009, the Thunderbird Sports Centre was renamed Doug Mitchell Thunderbird Sports Centre in honour of Doug Mitchell, an UBC alumnus, lawyer, and amateur and professional sports leader.

 2010 Vancouver Olympics

 The venue was used for several men's and women's ice hockey at the 2010 Winter Olympics, and was used for sledge hockey in the 2010 Winter Paralympics.

 Davis Cup

 The venue was used in Canada's first round draw against France in the Davis Cup in February 2012, and it was used again in February and April 2013 when Canada faced Spain and then Italy.